CT scan

 Your radiographer will use a dye (contrast medium) for some CT scans.
 If you’ve had the contrast medium by injection (intravenously), you may have some discomfort as you have the injection.
 It can also make you feel or be sick (vomit).

 Although very rare, it’s possible to have an allergic reaction to the contrast medium.
 If you get an itchy rash or have any difficulty breathing, tell your radiographer straightaway.
+Any reaction will usually happen within 15 minutes of having the contrast medium.
 Radiology departments are well set up to deal with these reactions.
 You may be at greater risk of an allergic reaction if you have asthma.

 Alternatives to CT scan

 A CT scan tends to give more complete pictures of your organs and tissues than an ultrasound or X-ray.
 It’s also quicker than a magnetic resonance imaging (MRI) scan and you can have one even if you have an implanted medical device.
-But in some circumstances, an X-ray, ultrasound or MRI may be a better option.
+But sometimes, an X-ray, ultrasound or MRI may be a better option.
 This depends on your own individual circumstances, as well as the reason why you’re having the scan.
-Other types of scan are often preferred for babies and or people who are pregnant.
+Other types of scan are often a better option for babies and children, or if you’re pregnant.

-CT scans can detect or monitor a number of health conditions ranging from strokes and broken bones, to cancer and problems with your digestive system.
+CT scans can detect or monitor health conditions ranging from strokes and broken bones, to cancer and problems with your digestive system.
 Doctors may also use CT scans before surgery to gather information, or to guide them during procedures such as biopsies.

 No, a CT scan isn’t painful although you may feel a bit uncomfortable staying still while the scan is happening.